Don Callis Family: Formation; feuds with Kenny Omega and Chris Jericho (2023–2024)

 On the May 10, 2023 episode of Dynamite, during a steel cage match between Kenny Omega and Jon Moxley, Callis turned on Omega, stabbing him with a screwdriver which allowed Moxley to get the win.
 At Double or Nothing, Callis allied himself with Konosuke Takeshita, after he delivered a jumping knee strike to Omega.
 In June 2023, Will Ospreay joined The Don Callis Family.
 At Grand Slam, Callis recruited Sammy Guevara to his family, after he turned on Chris Jericho.

-Expansion and championship pursuits (2023–present)

-In October 2023, Powerhouse Hobbs and Kyle Fletcher joined the Don Callis Family.
+On October 1 at WrestleDream, the Don Callis Family defeated, Omega, Jericho, and Kota Ibushi.
+In the same month, Powerhouse Hobbs and Kyle Fletcher joined the Don Callis Family.
+On December 15 at Final Battle, Fletcher won a Survival of the Fittest to win the vacant ROH World Television Championship, thus making it his first ever singles championship.
 On the December 28, 2023 episode of Dynamite, Guevara returned and crashed The Don Callis Family's Boxing Week Celebration.
 Callis got Guevara a custom portrait with his new baby and his family, but Guevara turned on Callis and the family attacked Guevara until Jericho made the save.
-On the May 29, 2024 episode of Dynamite, Trent Beretta joined the Don Callis Family.
-On the July 3 episode of Dynamite, Ospreay left the Don Callis Family.
-On the July 5 episode of Rampage, Rush joined the Don Callis Family.
-On the October 8 episode of Dynamite, Callis acquired Lance Archer from Jake Roberts in exchange for Rush, who reformed his old faction La Facción Ingobernable at Grand Slam on September 28.
-On the October 16 episode of Dynamite, Brian Cage joined the Don Callis Family, where he formed a tag team with Archer called the Murder Machines.
-On the November 6 episode of Dynamite, it was revealed that Hobbs left the Don Callis Family by teaming with Ricochet to defeat Fletcher and Takeshita.
+At Worlds End on December 30, Takeshita and Hobbs teamed with Ricky Starks and Big Bill in a losing effort to Jericho, Guevera, Sting, and Darby Allin.
+On the February 7, 2024 episode of Dynamite, Takeshita defeated Jericho, ending their feud and avenging his previous loss to him in DDT.

+Expansion and championship reigns (2024–present)